« What are those diamond marks on steel tape measures | Main | Sanyo VPC-G210 digicam – the start of something big »

 ^ Sanyo 'Multi Shot' pictures - 16 frames in a 640 x 480 px image

-I thought about making an animated .gif out of them.
-Remembering the source image is a JPEG, using Paintshop Pro I created a series of macros (see later) that selects each 160 x 120 frame from a row of four images and saves them out individually.
+I thought about making an animated .gif out of the JPGs.
+Using Paintshop Pro I created a series of macros (see later) that selects each 160 x 120 frame from a row of four images and saves them out individually.
 So I could save all 16 images manually to disk as .gifs.
 (Portrait mode images need rotating and re-ordering.
 The brilliant File Menu Tools by Lopesoft is great for re-ordering or renaming files, using its Advanced Renamer tool.)

 Then by uploading them to my favourite animated .GIF maker (https://gifmaker.me/) an animated .gif could be made, setting the frame rate to the original Sanyo value of 100 milliseconds (or sometimes 200).